Posts tagged “Creative writing”

 Someone I knew was a copywriter and suggested trying it.
 I found out fairly quickly that I’d need a portfolio, which I didn’t have.
 So I proceeded to work on building one – fictional ads for real products and companies.
 The more I interviewed for jobs, the more feedback I got (and requested).

 Finally, someone said, “Your stuff is really good, but L.A. is kind of small (late 70s) so you should go to New York.”
-Eventually I made the move, got some interviews and was told, “Your stuff may be good enough for L.A., but it’s not quite good enough for New York…”
+Eventually I made the move, got some interviews and was told, “Your stuff may be good enough for L.A., but not for New York …”

 Back to work on the portfolio, begging for interviews for feedback, and a few months later I got my first job.
 The more I did it, the more I learned.
 But what struck me the most was that copywriting is a craft unlike any other.
 It’s the most powerful self-editing method I’ve ever encountered.